 What Are the Challenges With Regulatory Compliance?

 Adhering to regulations isn’t as simple as one might assume.
-After all, companies need to invest money and resources to implement compliance programs, in the form of internal company policies and training programs to assure that employees will follow the protocols demanded by the regulations.
+After all, companies must invest money and resources to implement compliance programs through internal company policies and training programs to ensure that employees will follow the protocols demanded by the regulations.

 Additional challenges with regulatory compliance:

-- Encouraging internal staff to take the training required and play their part in assuring that the compliance programs are followed.
+• Encouraging internal staff to take the required training and play their part in assuring compliance programs are followed.

 Regulatory Compliance by Industry

-The compliance requirements that businesses must obey can vary greatly depending on the industry since the data each industry uses, and even the operational requirements, are different.
+The compliance requirements that businesses must obey can vary greatly depending on the industry since the data each sector uses and even the operational requirements are different.

-Here are of the most well-known regulations within major industries:
+Here are the most well-known regulations within significant industries:

 Financial Services